-- "The instruments and controls are exactly where you'd want them to be when the motoring becomes more enthusiastic.
-Other details include soft-touch surfaces, accents of metallic-looking trim and a main gauge cluster that tilts with the steering wheel, keeping the tach and speedometer clearly visible at all times." -- Kelley Blue Book
+- "The instruments and controls are exactly where you'd want them to be when the motoring becomes more enthusiastic." -- Kelley Blue Book

-The Nissan 370Z coupe has 6.9 cubic feet of trunk space and the roadster has 4.2 cubic feet of room.
-Some reviewers report that the 370Z’s trunk is useful and easy to access.
-However, critics say that the 370Z could use more storage spaces for small items in the cabin.
+The 2015 Nissan 370Z Coupe has 6.9 cubic feet of trunk space, which isn’t a lot for the class, and the Roadster has 4.2 cubic feet of trunk space, which is small for a convertible.
+Critics also note that the 370Z has limited storage spaces in the cabin.

 - "There are some hidden bins behind the seats, but interior storage is otherwise meager, with a small glovebox and center console." -- Consumer Guide (2013)

 - "Behind the front seats is a miniscule cargo ledge and storage cubby.
-The cloth top doesn't intrude on trunk space, but all you get is a precious 4.2 cubic feet, top up or down.
-That's about half the space of a Mustang, Camaro, 1 Series or Audi TT convertible." -- Cars.com (2011 roadster)
+The cloth top doesn't intrude on trunk space, but all you get is a precious 4.2 cubic feet, top up or down." -- Cars.com (2011)